List of Features and examples of them that RGraph supports

 The exec function and configuration option allow you to embed code in your charts configuration.
 You might use this to retrieve data from another part of your page that's loaded after your chart.

 Examples of the 3D charts that are available in RGraph.
-3D charts are new(er) to RGraph and are achieved by stretching or skewing the canvas and then adding extra sections in order to add depth to the chart.
+3D charts are a relatively recent addition to RGraph and are achieved by stretching or skewing the canvas and then adding extra sections in order to add depth to the chart.

 - Animation and visual effects

 Details of animations and effects that are available in RGraph.
 Practically all of the RGraph charts have their own effects available, there's a set of CSS effects that you can apply to any canvas and there's also a CSS Animations library available.